gg582/ssh-chatter/README.md

 # Start the chat server on port 2022, loading host keys from /etc/ssh
 ./ssh-chatter -p 2022 -k /etc/ssh

-# Serve a custom MOTD and bind to localhost
+# Serve a custom MOTD from a file and bind to localhost
 ./ssh-chatter -a 127.0.0.1 -m /etc/ssh-chatter/motd
 ```